 Why Are Jumbo Loan Limits Necessary?

 Conforming loan limits were first implemented by the Housing and Economic Recovery Act of 2008.
 They were put in place to make Freddie Mac- and Fannie Mae-backed mortgages easier to access for homebuyers getting conforming loans.
-These limits are typically adjusted by the FHFA on an annual basis to account for price movement in the real estate market.
+The FHFA typically changes these limits on an annual basis to account for price movement in the real estate market.

-As a result of the above legislation, jumbo loans have become especially risky for lenders, hence the more stringent requirements for approval.
+As a result of the above legislation, jumbo loans have become especially risky for lenders, hence the stringent approval requirements.
 This is because Fannie Mae and Freddie Mac will not back mortgages that are larger than the conforming limits.
 As a result, lenders will take the hit if you default on your loan.

 Tips for Finding the Right Lender

 - If you’re interested in taking out a large loan, it’s important that you do your research.
-SmartAsset has compiled its list of the best jumbo mortgage loan lenders to get you started.
+SmartAsset’s list of the best jumbo mortgage loan lenders can help start your search.

-- If you’re a first-time homebuyer, you’ll want to make sure you’re not missing any important information about the home buying and lending process.
+- If you’re a first-time homebuyer, you’ll want to make sure you’re not missing any important information.
 Check out SmartAsset’s guide to the best mortgage lenders for first-time homebuyers to learn more.